Skip to main content

 British Gas EV Power

-When checked on 7 May 2026, British Gas EV Power showed a low overnight rate from midnight to 5am.
-That cheap period can be used by the home, not only the car.
-British Gas also promotes Hive Power+ and Charge Power for some charger, solar or battery setups, so read the eligibility notes before treating the lowest-looking figure as the normal tariff.
+British Gas EV Power is the straightforward fixed-window option in this set, with a midnight-to-5am period that can be used by the whole home.
+Hive Power+ and Charge Power are different layers for compatible charger, solar or battery setups, so do not treat their headline examples as the same thing as the basic tariff or as a guarantee for every EV household.
 Check the latest tariff wording on the British Gas EV tariff page.

 OVO Charge Anytime